Residency program director

 ACPE continuing education presentations

-The resident will present two ACPE-accredited continuing education (CE) presentations during the residency year. topics should surround a controversial clinical topic, new medication, or guideline update.
+The resident will present two ACPE-accredited continuing education (CE) presentations during the residency year.
 The first CE presentation will be presented at the New England Alliance for Health (NEAH) meeting in the fall.
 The second CE will be presented locally at DHMC.

 Staffing

-The resident will staff in both the outpatient and specialty pharmacy service line and they will carry the specialty pharmacy services on-call pager periodically during the year.
+The residents staff in both the outpatient and specialty pharmacy service line and carry the specialty pharmacy services on-call pager periodically during the year.
+For the 2024-2025 residency year, the residents alternate staffing Friday/Saturday and do not staff on Sundays.
+The on-call pager is carried remotely from the residents' preferred location every 3 weeks with dedicated conference time excluded.

 Teaching certificate